MarimeGui/Ssh_Auto_Ban/README.md

 To install:
  - Download the script
- - Add a new chain both in iptables and ip6tables
- - Configure the script by changing the user definable variables (what chain to use)
+ - Configure the script by changing the user definable variables
  - Add a systemd service to make this script run on boot